Flipped classroom: Limitations and criticisms

 Critics argue the flipped classroom model has some consequences for both students and teachers.

 Student ability

 For students, there exists a 'digital divide'.
 Not all families are from the same socio-economic background, and thus access to computers or video-viewing technology outside of the school environment is not possible for all students.
 This model of instruction may put undue pressure on some families as they attempt to gain access to videos outside of school hours.
+To help Students who don't have access to technology, Clintondale high school opens its computer labs at 7 am and keeps them available during lunch time as well as after the school day ends.
+Staff members are also present during these hours for students who need support to make the Flipped Classroom Model more accessible.

 Additionally, some students may struggle due to their developing personal responsibility.
 In a self-directed, home learning environment students who are not at the developmental stage required to keep on-task with independent learning may fall rapidly behind their peers.

 Screen time

 Other educators, such as Lisa Nielsen, argue that the flipped classroom leads to increased screen time in an era where adolescents already spend too much time in front of computer screens.
 Inverted models that rely on computerized videos do contribute to this challenge, particularly if videos are long.